Alicante Travel Guide for Persons in Wheelchair

 Spain is a popular European destination for summer holidays with the country taking enormous efforts to adapt to the needs of persons with disabilities, including accessibility features to cultural and natural resources as well as in urban design and planning.
 In major cities all across Spain, accessible transportation, accommodation and specialized services that help people with disabilities get around the country have been set up.
 Alicante is no different; there are several accessible beaches in Alicante including Playa del Postiguet, Playa De La Mata and Playa del Poniente.

 Metro or tram lines or stations built (or upgraded) since the late 1990s; generally, have elevators for wheelchair access.
 But a few of the older lines may be ill-equipped.
 But there are free services like ATENDO which accompany travellers with disabilities within stations.
 They help travellers board and alight from trains as well as book wheelchair seats in advance.

 Look out for single-deck piso bajo (low floor) buses which do not have any steps inside and provide ramps that can be used by people in wheelchairs; these buses are now commonplace in Alicante and most Spanish cities.
-If you want to commute using a taxi you can call any taxi company and ask for a Eurotaxi, which are adapted for wheelchair users.
-They even have an app which you can download.
+If you want to commute using a taxi you can call any taxi company and ask for a Euro taxi, which is adapted for wheelchair users.
+They even have an app that you can download.

 Attractions You Cannot Miss